Sword: Bronze Age

 The first weapons that can be described as "swords" date to around 3300 BC.
 They have been found in Arslantepe, Turkey, are made from arsenical bronze, and are about 60 cm long.
 Some of them are inlaid with silver.

 The sword developed from the knife or dagger.
 The sword became differentiated from the dagger during the Bronze Age (c.
-3000 BCE), when copper and bronze weapons were produced with long leaf-shaped blades and with hilts consisting of an extension of the blade in handle form.
+3000 BC), when copper and bronze weapons were produced with long leaf-shaped blades and with hilts consisting of an extension of the blade in handle form.
 A knife is unlike a dagger in that a knife has only one cutting surface, while a dagger has two cutting surfaces.
 Construction of longer blades became possible during the 3rd millennium BC in the Middle East, first in arsenic copper, then in tin-bronze.

 Blades longer than 60 cm were rare and not practical until the late Bronze Age because the Young's modulus (stiffness) of bronze is relatively low, and consequently longer blades would bend easily.
 The development of the sword out of the dagger was gradual; the first weapons that can be classified as swords without any ambiguity are those found in Minoan Crete, dated to about 1700 BC, reaching a total length of more than 100 cm.
 These are the "type A" swords of the Aegean Bronze Age.